k1bray/bellabeat_case_study/README.md

 ## Cleaning and Manipulation of Data
 ### Overview of the Cleaning Process
 The tools used during the cleaning process and data manipulation for analysis was VSCode accessing a locally installed Microsoft SQL Server Management Studio Express Server utilizing the SQL database language.
+The SQL queries used during the cleaning process can be seen [here](https://github.com/k1bray/bellabeat_case_study/blob/main/bellabeat_sql/bellabeat_cleaning.sql)

 ### Steps Taken During the Cleaning Process
 - Renamed all tables to maintain consistency and standardization